Becky Sharp (film): Preservation status

 For many years, the original three-color Technicolor version of the film was not available for viewing, though a 16 millimeter version was available.
 This version had been printed (poorly) on two-color Cinecolor stock which did not accurately reproduce the colors of the original film.
 The smaller film gauge also resulted in a grainier, inferior image.

+UCLA Film and Television Archive Restoration

-In the 1980s, the UCLA Film and Television Archive restored the film, under the supervision of archivist Robert Gitt.
-Rouben Mamoulian appeared at the premiere of the restored print at the Academy of Motion Picture Arts and Sciences theatre in Beverly Hills.
+Beginning in the 1980s, the UCLA Film and Television Archive restored the film, under the supervision of archivist Robert Gitt.
+Director Rouben Mamoulian appeared at the premiere of the restored print at the Academy of Motion Picture Arts and Sciences theatre in Beverly Hills.

+Stage 1 was completed in 1984.
+For stage 2 (around 1988), Italian print elements, which allowed the picture on the last reel to be upgraded, while the somewhat splicey English soundtrack, were edited to fit the Italian print material.
+For stage 3, completed in 2002, a print was obtained from the Netherlands that allowed improvement in both picture and sound quality.